umnovjp/NHLShiftsStats3/README.md

 lines 411-419 new lines, old lines, then 421-452 for home and away, that includes 431-452 away adding to the screen. then 456-459 then function lineNumber 461-466 which i do not use.
 Will use linesNewandOld line 483

 game stars sharks 02/08 away team 2 lines change. game 5 02/25, game 0 03/01 away team changed all 4 lines.game 2 03/01, game 3 03/01 3 lines change. game 1 03/01 11F. game 3 03/01 time in top and bottom table is different.

+Plan to start new code.
+Beginning is the same.
+Need to offer date selection then set of games.
+Do not really need standings for now.
+Major changes start line 46 which declares multiple arrays: homeF, awayF, homeD, awayD, homeG, awayG.
+Instead I will create one object with 6 different keys.
+Each will be array, with first last name id number.
+Then I will need to start new function to analyze lines and pairs.
+I will reuse code from previous repo.